JustSift/ReSift/docs/introduction/quick-glance.md

 ---

-Use this fetch factory to:
+Then you can use this fetch factory to:

 1. kick off the initial request
 2. get the status of the fetch